WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0401-Implementing authentication and security features in Microsoft Entra ID.md

 1. Create a new user by using the Microsoft Entra admin center.
 2. Create a new group by using the Microsoft Entra admin center.
+3. Assign a license to a group.
-3. Review and configure authentication methods and password protection.
+4. Review and configure authentication methods and password protection.
-4. Review Security Defaults.
+5. Review Security Defaults.

 ### Task 1: Create a new user by using the Microsoft Entra admin center